unibas-medfak/dynamicreports-core/README.md

 This project aims to maintain a fork of the original source code supporting current dependencies.

 ## Usage or Build
 DynamicReports is synchronized with a Maven central repository.
-For Maven projects you just add dependency to your maven configuration.
+For Maven projects, you add a dependency to your maven configuration.
 In case you would like to use a development version, add a Sonatype Nexus snapshot repository to your maven configuration.

 ### Maven
 #### Core module